Angular distribution of photoelectrons generated in atomic ionization by twisted radiation: Plane-wave formalism

 \subsubsection{Electron-photon interaction operator}

-The $\hat{R}({\bm k}, \lambda)$ in the matrix element (\ref{eq:matrix_element_plane_wave}) is the interaction operator.
-In many--electron calculations, it can be written as a sum of single--particle operators:
+$\hat{R}({\bm k}, \lambda)$ in the matrix element (\ref{eq:matrix_element_plane_wave}) is the inter\-action operator.
+In many-electron calculations, it can be written as a sum of single-particle operators:

-where ${\bm r}_q$ specifies the position of $q$--th electron, ${\bm u}_{\lambda}$ is the polarization vector and ${\bm \alpha}_q$ is the vector of the Dirac matrices for the $q$--th particle and summation is taken over all atomic electrons.
+Here ${\bm r}_q$ specifies the position of $q$--th electron, ${\bm u}_{\lambda}$ is the polarization vector and ${\bm \alpha}_q$ is the vector of the Dirac matrices for the $q^{\rm th}$ particle, and the summation is taken over all atomic electrons.
 Note that the operator (\ref{eq:R_operator}) is written in the relativistic framework for the Coulomb gauge for the electron--photon interaction.

-In order to evaluate the matrix element (\ref{eq:matrix_element_plane_wave}) with the operator (\ref{eq:R_operator}) it is practical to expand $\hat{R}({\bm k}, \lambda)$ into electric and magnetic multipole terms that are constructed as irreducible tensors of rank $L$.
-For the single--particle operator this expansion is written as,~\cite{Ros57}:
+In order to evaluate the matrix element (\ref{eq:matrix_element_plane_wave}) with the operator (\ref{eq:R_operator}), it is practical to expand $\hat{R}({\bm k}, \lambda)$ into electric and magnetic multipole terms that are constructed as irreducible tensors of rank $L$.
+For the single-particle operator, this expansion is written as~\cite{Ros57}